YAMABASS80/terraform-module-vpc-no-nat/README.md

 # VPC Overview
-VPC without NAT gateway. from Private subnet there are no way to access to the internet, except for S3.
+VPC without internet connectivitiy.
+From Private subnet there are no way to access to the internet, except for S3.

 # Parameters
 |  Name  |  Type  | Description  |